nbbrdn/flask-on-docker/README.md

 # Dockerizing Flask with Postgres, Gunicorn, and Nginx

 This is the boilerplate projet for run the Flask application in the Docker environment.
+Inspired by [this](https://testdriven.io/blog/dockerizing-flask-with-postgres-gunicorn-and-nginx/) article.

 Technologies: